 For the special setting of wireless multi-packet reception (MPR) networks, we also developed practical polynomial-time approximation algorithms for variants of capacity optimization problems in MPR-capable wireless networks which achieve constant approximation bounds for the first time ever.
 In addition, polynomial-time approximation schemes are developed for those variants in wireless networks with constant-bounded MPR capabilities.

-Linear interference alignment (LIA) is one of the key interference mitigation
+Linear interference alignment (LIA) is one of the key interference

-nature, and has intrinsic limitations of requiring an inordinate amount of
+in nature, and has intrinsic limitations of requiring an inordinate amount of

 running time and memory even for a moderate sized input and being prone to